 locations is also a Pershing 2 missile.

 While no functional RSD-10 Pioners remain, their legacy

-lives-on in the INF Treaty.
-Though while the US and Russia still
+lives-on in the INF treaty.
+For many years the US and Russia officially

 never see service again, a spiritual successor may yet surface in

 the near future.

 Pioner (SS-20 Saber): Carried a single fission warhead.

 RSD-10 Pioner-UTTH (SS-20 Saber): MIRV version of the Pioner,